Camio1945/asm2vhd4bochs/README.md

 3. Enter the unzipped folder in the cmd window
 4. Run Bochs command example: asm2vhd4bochs.exe -f="<absolute path of your asm source file>" -r

-   Debug run Bochs command example: asm2vhd4bochs.exe -f="<absolute path of your asm source file>" -d
+   Debug Bochs command example: asm2vhd4bochs.exe -f="<absolute path of your asm source file>" -d

    If you don't pass any parameters and run asm2vhd4bochs.exe directly, it will open HelloWorld.asm under the NASM folder by default.